 Planning officers are continuing to work on and assess and are contactable on their usual email addresses and phone numbers.

 To avoid any delay in the validation and registration of planning applications, all submissions should be made online via the Planning Portal.

 Please note that we are unable to process postal submissions or payments made by cheque.
 All payments should be made at the time of submission.

 To limit face-to-face contact our officers will not attend site visits or meetings.
 Site notices will be posted and unaccompanied site visits will be undertaken where there is no alternative.

 This means that if a site visit cannot be carried out safely, we will not be able to progress some applications.
 These will be assessed on a case by case basis.

 To enable officers to assess applications you may be asked to provide photographs of your property, and post a site notice in a prominent public location immediately adjacent to the development site.

 Delegated decision making will continue as usual.
-For applications that require a decision by the Planning and Transportation Regulatory Panel, we are taking steps to run live virtual meetings using Microsoft Teams.
+For applications that require a decision by the Planning and Transportation Regulatory Panel, we are now running face to face meetings following government advice that some virtual council meetings cannot take place virtually beyond 6 May 2021.
 We aim to commence these meetings in May and to make them accessible to the public.